 - Once you cannot fill your pot any further allow the leaves to continue to grow and then to flower.

-- Your potatoes will be ready to harvest 'when the leaves and stems start to turn yellow and flop over,' says Jessica Walliser horticulturist at Hobby Farms.
+- You can harvest potatoes 'when the leaves and stems start to turn yellow and flop over,' says Jessica Walliser horticulturist at Hobby Farms (opens in new tab).

 - To do this, simply empty your pot out onto a tarp and gather together your crop.

-Your first question will be how many gallons does it take to grow a potato in a bag?
-It takes at least 8 to 10 gallons to successfully grow potatoes in a bag, though you can use larger bags if you prefer.
+To grow potatoes in a bag ensure it is at least 8 to 10 gallons, though you can use larger bags if you prefer.